rillakhaled/rillakhaled.github.io/content/note/the-actual-AI-apocalypse.md

 The *actual AI apocalypse* will include my OS

      updating my profile photos to selfies I (know I had) deleted as soon as I took them;

      emailing my unedited search history to my colleagues;

      submitting all of my first drafts to conferences and journals;

      posting private conversations in public channels;

-The *actual AI apocalypse* will boil down to our OSs weaponising ourselves against ourselves.
+The *actual AI apocalypse* will be our OSs weaponising ourselves against ourselves.